prmr/DesignBook/exercises/e-chapter7.md

 ## Exercise 9

-We which to add a *recommendation* feature to our `Show` type hierarchy, where `Show` instances can hold a reference to a "recommended" shows (if a person likes a given show).
-For this purpose add a field `Show aRecommended` to class `AbstractShow`, together with public methods `Show setRecommended(Show)` and `Show getRecommended()`.
-For movies, we wish to constraint recommendations to movies only, so that movies can only hold recommendations to other movies.
+We wish to add a *recommendation* feature to our `Show` type hierarchy, where `Show` instances can hold a reference to a "recommended" show (if a person likes a given show).
+For this purpose, add a field `Show aRecommended` to class `AbstractShow`, together with public methods `Show setRecommended(Show)` and `Show getRecommended()`.
+For movies, we wish to constrain recommendations to movies only, so that movies can only hold recommendations to other movies.
 Override methods `setRecommended` and `getRecommended` in class `Movie` to only take `Movie` as parameter and return `Movie`, respectively.
 Does this design respect the Liskov Substitution Principle?
 Support your answer with a piece of demonstration client code.

 ## Exercise 10